spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 {% include toc %}

-In order to programatically trigger pipelines one can configure Spinnaker to subscribe and listen to a Pub/Sub topic and push messages to the configured topic.
+In order to programatically trigger pipelines, you can configure Spinnaker to subscribe and listen to a Pub/Sub topic and push messages to the configured topic.
 This can be used to trigger pipelines during CI jobs, from the command line, or from a third-party system.
 The message payload will be available in the Pipeline's execution.

-> __☞ Note__:  It's possible to configure multiple pipelines to trigger off of
+> __Note:__  It's possible to configure multiple pipelines to trigger off of
 > a single Pub/Sub message.

 Only Google Pub/Sub is supported.
 See the instructions